saeedizade/saeedizade.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Mohammad Javad Saeedizade.
-I am a first-year Ph.D. candidate at Linkoping University under supervision of [Eva Blomqvist](https://www.evablomqvist.se/).
+I am a first-year Ph.D. candidate at Linkoping University under the supervision of [Eva Blomqvist](https://www.evablomqvist.se/).
+My research is at the intersection of NLP and Knowledge Graphs (form AI prospectives: Link prediction, Noise removal, etc.).
+If you have an interesting idea in my research interests, shoot me an email to work on it togeth

 Education
 ======